-Marine Corps Officer Job Descriptions
+Marine Corps Infantry Officer Job Descriptions

 Marine Corps Infantry Officers lead the expeditionary force that is the backbone of this branch of the service.
 It's up to them to make sure infantry Marines (affectionately known as "grunts") are prepared for ground combat missions.

-This is a challenging job for a young officer, but the leadership skills they learn are invaluable.
+It is a challenging job for a young officer, but the leadership skills they learn are invaluable.

 The Marine Corps considers this a primary military occupational specialty (PMOS), and it's open to ranks between lieutenant colonel and 2nd lieutenant.
 This is an unrestricted line officer position.
 The Marines categorize this job as MOS 0302.

 Infantry officers lead their troops in combat operations and oversee morale and discipline.
-They have the difficult job of deciding how to use and deploy weapons and equipment in combat situations, which includes patrols, battle plans and intelligence.
+They have the difficult job of deciding how to use and deploy weapons and equipment in combat situations, which includes patrols, battle plans, and intelligence.

-These officers are the commanders or their assistants in infantry and reconnaissance units in what are formally known as Marine Air-Ground Task Forces (MAGTFs).
+These officers are the commanders or their assistants in infantry and reconnaissance units in what is formally known as Marine Air-Ground Task Forces (MAGTFs).
 They plan, direct, and assist in the deployment and tactical employment of MAGTFs and any subordinate infantry and reconnaissance units.

 In offensive situations, MOS 0302 is responsible for employing machine guns and mortars, and they and their troops support offensive operations with assault units.
 They may employ anti-armor units or demolitions in support of these operations.

-If in a defensive situation, Marine Corps Infantry Officers oversee the use of machine guns and mortars, and prepare their company or platoon's fire plan overlay.
+If in a defensive situation, Marine Corps Infantry Officers oversee the use of machine guns and mortars and prepare their company or platoon's fire plan overlay.

 The infantry officer course at Marine Corps Base Quantico in Virginia is one of the most grueling in the U.S. armed services.
 Some years the washout rate (those unable to complete it) is as high as 25 percent.